For many people (especially those with Executive Function challenges), managing money can be really stressful. If you can relate...

 Learn about symptoms, risks, and solutions for Executive Dysfunction.

-Executive Dysfunction: Is it keeping you (or someone you love) from a more fulfilling life?
+Executive Dysfunction: Is it keeping you from a more fulfilling life?

 Up to 90 percent of those with ADHD struggle with Executive Dysfunction, which impairs goal-directed behavior.
 And while Executive Dysfunction is a symptom of ADHD, you don’t need to have a diagnosis of ADHD to struggle with it.
 Left untreated, Executive Dysfunction can result in poor grades, low self-esteem, increased stress, strained relationships, mental & physical health problems, and more.

-Executive Dysfunction symptoms can present as a wide range of behavior from lack of focus to inability to properly manage time and schedules.
-Click a symptom to learn how our coaches help.
+Executive Dysfunction symptoms can present as a wide range of behaviors from lack of focus to inability to properly manage time and schedules.
+Click a symptom to learn how our coaches help:

 Executive Dysfunction vs Procrastination